alexkernphysiker/FitGen/README.md

 	Genetic/filter.h
-Contains classes implementing different rules of checking the validity of points from population.
+Contains classes implementing different rules of checking the validity of points in population.
 All these classes are applicable via shared_ptr.
-All they have empty constructors and have operator<< defined over shared_ptr for these classes that implement adding rules for each parameter.
+All they have empty constructors and have operator<< defined over shared_ptr<these classes> that implement adding rules for each parameter.
 For simpler checking use class 'Filter' defined in abstract.h

 'Above' accepts double values via << operator and checks if the parameter with index corresponding to